backstage/backstage/docs/cli/commands.md

 Scope: `any`

 Run tests, forwarding all unknown options to Jest, and defaulting to watch mode.
+When executing the tests, `process.env.NODE_ENV` will be set to `"test"`.

+This command uses a default Jest configuration that is included in the CLI, which is set up with similar goals for speed, scale, and working within a monorepo.
+The configuration sets the `src` as the root directory, enforces the `.test.` infix for tests, and uses `src/setupTests.ts` as the test setup location.

+If needed, the configuration can be extended using a `"jest"` field in `package.json`, both within the target package and the monorepo root, with configuration in the target package taking precedence.
+Refer to the [Jest configuration](https://jestjs.io/docs/en/configuration) for a full list of configuration options.

+In addition to the Jest configuration there's an optional `transformModules` option, which is an array of module names to transform.
+Normally modules inside `node_modules` are not transformed, but there are cases were published packages are not transpiled far enough to be supported by jest, in which case you need to enable transforms of them.

+Another way to override the Jest configuration is to place a `jest.config.js` or `jest.config.ts` file in the package.
+As opposed to the `package.json` way of overriding config, this completely removes the base config, and so you need to set it up from scratch.

 ```text
 Usage: backstage-cli test [options]